 - Customer service/support is the most popular use case for service management outside of IT (at roughly half of all organizations).
 When this is adjusted to reflect only those organizations with in-flight service management strategies, the level is 88%.

-- The level of service management tool churn is still high – only one-third of organizations have no plans to change their service management tool in 2021 or 2022, with 17% currently in the process of changing and another 24% expecting to during the rest of the calendar year.
+- The State of Service Management survey found that level of service management tool churn is still high – only one-third of organizations have no plans to change their service management tool in 2021 or 2022, with 17% currently in the process of changing and another 24% expecting to during the rest of the calendar year.
 The organizations planning to adopt a service management approach or in the early stages of adoption are most likely to be changing or planning to change their service management tool in 2021.

 - The on-premises delivery model is now only in place for 26% of service management tools, with the cloud delivery model accounting for 44%.
 A final 22% of service management tools use a hybrid delivery model that encompasses both on-premises and cloud.